KubiV/3D-Print-Molecules/README.md

  8. 3D print your molecule!

 ## To do
- - direct import of .pdb ✅
- - custom relative size of bond or atom
- - auto quit PyMOL
- - GUI or more intuitive text UI
- - Integrated CID/PDB database view and number search via PubChem PUG REST and RCSB PDB Data API
  - Auto import to slicer
 - export selection butttons (modify what exactly do you want to export, quality settings ...)
- - Optimize intermediate files saving (tempfile or io.BytesIO module) ✅
  - one app using pyinstaller
+ - custom relative size of bond or atom
+ - ✅ direct import of .pdb
+ - ✅ auto quit PyMOL
+ - ✅ GUI or more intuitive text UI
+ - ✅ Integrated CID/PDB database view and number search via PubChem PUG REST and RCSB PDB Data API
+ - ✅ Optimize intermediate files saving (tempfile or io.BytesIO module)
- - Auto-install dependencies (python modules, openBabel, PyMOL, slicer) or wizzard
+ - ✅ Auto-install dependencies (python modules, openBabel, PyMOL, slicer) or wizzard

 ## Links